 The Association to Advance Collegiate Schools of Business International accredits the business economics program.
-See College of Business for the 50-percent rule.

 No minor or foreign language required.

 Graduate degrees available: Master of Business Administration (M.B.A.), Master of Accountancy (M.Acc.), and Doctor of Philosophy in Business Administration (Ph.D.).